Editor’s note: This blog post was last updated on by

-Degraves Street is arguably Melbourne’s prettiest and most charming street; a flagstone warren flanked by quaint restaurants, cafes and bars.
-Named after 19th century merchants, Degraves Street is famed for its historic architecture and complete lack of vehicles.
+Degraves Street is arguably Melbourne’s prettiest and most charming street; a flagstone warren flanked by quaint restaurants, cafés, and bars.
+Named after 19th-century merchants, Degraves Street is famed for its historic architecture and complete lack of vehicles.

 Take a Ride on the City Circle Tram

-Not only is Melbourne’s City Circle Tram a great way to get around the city, it’s also free to use — making it perfect for those holidaying on a shoestring budget.
+Not only is Melbourne’s City Circle Tram a great way to get around the city, but it’s also free to use — making it perfect for those holidaying on a shoestring budget.
 Traversing Melbourne’s city centre, this historic tramway is a convenient and easy way to see many of the city’s most popular tourist attractions.